nitidbit/lexicon/SERVER.md

 Test that all the access keys work
 - on Apps to Edit,
 - Click on MyApp.
-You should see MyApp in your browser, but you are authenticated through Lexicon Server so you see Edit Content buttons wherever you had an EditWrapper in your code.
+You should see MyApp in your browser, but you are authenticated through Lexicon Server so you see Edit Content buttons wherever you had <LxProvider> in your code.
 - Click Edit Content, change some stuff, then click Save.
 - Verify that there is a new GitHub commit with your changes.